 — From Traces of the Trade: A Story from the Deep North

-Update: I am now a full-time parent and the executive director of the Center for Reconciliation in Providence, R.I.
-In recent years, I have blogged over at the Tracing Center, where I became executive director in 2011.
-Both of these organizations cover many of the same issues I formed this blog to address.
-At their web sites, you can find my latest writings, as well as information about our programs and activities for the general public, and for the public history community—including our book, Interpreting Slavery at Museums and Historic Sites (Rowman & Littlefield, 2015).
+Update: I was executive director of the Tracing Center from 2011-2015, when I became a full-time parent.
+During that time, I wrote most of my blog posts at the Tracing Center’s web site.
+There, you can find my latest writings, as well as information about our programs and activities for the general public, and for the public history community—including our book, Interpreting Slavery at Museums and Historic Sites (Rowman & Littlefield, 2015).

 This blog is devoted to exploring the history and legacy of the slave trade and slavery in the United States.